-When using digital documents and automated invoice extraction, the extraction rates may have nothing to do with the effectiveness of the software itself.
-The old computer principle of Garbage In – Garbage Out still applies, and extraction rates are most influenced by these factors:-
+When using digital documents and automated invoice extraction, the extraction rates may have nothing to do with the effectiveness of the invoice OCR software itself.
+How critical to OCR is the impact of invoice image quality, a simple question we check does it pass what we call the squint test, if it doesn't then the old computer principle of Garbage In – Garbage Out still applies, as the extraction rates are most influenced by these factors:

 Even if you receive documents as emails, they may have been scanned by the supplier.
 If the image is speckly, streaked, too dark or light then the pattern of dots seen by the OCR engine will not be correctly interpreted as characters.

 Modern scanners and capture software have features to help create clean scans, even with difficult documents.
 Getting a clean image affects extraction rates more than anything else so it is worth investing in the right scanners and ensuring that suppliers send you clean images.